• DirtyBirdy-580x340-1.jpg

 Courts Deteriorated After Pickleball Conversion

 The Eaglewind courts have been closed since the pickleball relocation and show signs of unauthorized use.
-According to the report, a professional assessment completed in 2025 found the courts in poor condition — large holes drilled during the 2021 pickleball conversion allowed water to damage the court structure, and settling has left the east end with an uneven playing surface.
+According to the report, a 2025 professional assessment found the courts in poor condition.
+Large holes were drilled during the 2021 pickleball conversion, which allowed water to damage the court structure, and settling has left the east end with an uneven playing surface.

 The Boulevard Court is also nearing the end of its life.
-According to the report, tree roots have severely damaged the surface, and lasting repairs would cost between $360,000 and $368,000.
-Staff plans to apply localized fiberglass patches for approximately $5,000 to extend the court’s life until the Master Plan review determines its long-term future.
+According to the report, tree roots have severely damaged the surface, and the cost of lasting repairs would be between $360,000 and $368,000.
+Staff plans to apply localized fibreglass patches for approximately $5,000 to extend the court’s life until the Master Plan review determines its long-term future.

 Space remains at Brennan Park Recreation Centre for additional racket sport courts south of the existing tennis courts.
 Staff noted costs would be comparable to the Eaglewind rehabilitation, but are recommending construction be deferred until the 2027 Master Plan provides clearer direction on community needs.